-One of the most popular activities offered at Rewa Ecolodge is fishing.
-The most ambitious fish to catch is the Arapaima, the largest scaled freshwater fish (as the fish is highly protected, it is a catch and release kind of fishing), but as I am hardly into fishing I opted for something less challenging.
-Having spent two hours on a boat pulling up various piranhas and even a vampire fish, I can wholeheartedly recommend fishing as one of the most fun things to do in Guyana.
+Fishing is one of the most popular things to do in Guyana, and one of the most popular activities offered at Rewa Ecolodge.
+The most ambitious fish to catch is the Arapaima, the largest scaled freshwater fish (as the fish is highly protected, it is a catch and release kind of fishing).
+Otherwise, you can go piranha fishing and even catch a vampire fish.

 Walk through the thick forest

 With so much jungle, it is quite obvious (and actually inevitable) that one of the things to do in Guyana is walking through the forest.
 This is a great chance to admire the local wildlife – and especially to do some birdwatching.
 Keep in mind that insects thrive in the forest and that the terrain is very muddy, so make sure to wear hiking boots and apply mosquito repellent.

 Then admire it from the canopy of Iwokrama